 Please cross your arms.
 Now, cross them the other way — the way that feels funny.

-Human-centered design is all about creating designs for the first way that you crossed your arms, the way that feels natural.
-This means that a designer studies the user and creates a design to work in a way that is natural and doesn’t require a user to learn a new way to cross their arms.
+Human-centered design is all about the first way that you crossed your arms, the way that feels natural.
+This means that you study your target audience (like an anthropologist), and create a design that doesn’t require a user to learn a new way to “cross their arms”.

 Step 1: Observing

 Get to know your target user by observing their habits and behavior.
 You watch your target user going through their daily activities with an open mind to the problems, obstacles and hitches they encounter.
 Spend time with them, and ask questions.

 Here is another way of knowing your users (i.e., climbing getting into their skin), I had a career as a magazine editor, and when I took a new career in public relations, I understood my users or customers (i.e., editors) because I had been inside their skin.

 I had empathy for my users because I had felt writers block, I had felt deadline pressure and I had felt the stress of writing for a audience of 250,000 readers.

 Therefore, when I designed my products (e.g., press releases), I took all those feelings into account, and I worked late into the night to write my press releases to fit the needs of the editors — to make their lives easier and make them feel better.

 When you are observing your users, avoid the tendency to focus just on the issues related to the message, article or product that you are creating because observing and thinking with a wider focus enables you to see ideas that were not part of your original objective — i.e., the next big thing like the iPhone or colored iMacs.

 Urban legend has it, that Steve Jobs got the idea to color iMacs because he asked a woman what kind of computer she wanted to buy (i.e., PC or Mac), and she answered a pink one.